 For example, business relationship management roles may need to be introduced to ensure business needs and IT services work in alignment.
 These roles should also be created with access control and multicloud security in mind.

-One of the greatest challenges plaguing multicloud deployments is cost management.
-As a result, the deployment plan must incorporate a cost management process to handle both current and future right-sizing.
+One of the greatest challenges plaguing deployments is cost management.
+As a result, the plan must incorporate a cost management process to handle both current and future right-sizing.

-It should also be easy to move data from one cloud to another when required.
-Users need to consider multicloud deployment tools that approach data replication and synchronization and multicloud data transfer cost-effectively.
+It should be easy to move data from one cloud to another when required.
+However, users need to consider deployment tools that approach data replication, synchronization, and multicloud data transfer cost-effectively.

-Organizations should also consider multicloud deployment tools that manage and deploy the whole data fabric from a unified dashboard to provide transparency to the whole spectrum of multicloud end users.
-Such transparency ought to also cover the billing and pricing models for these end users.
+Organizations should also consider tools that manage and deploy the whole data fabric from a unified dashboard.
+This will provide transparency to the entire spectrum of end users.
+Such transparency ought to cover the billing and pricing models for these users.

 Applications

-For effective multicloud application deployment, teams should evaluate which applications and workloads are best suited for specific cloud platforms.
-This can be determined by the availability of specialized compute, how simple it is to integrate a cloud provider’s services and resources with other cloud environments, and the geographic locations of the provider’s data centers.
+Teams should evaluate which applications and workloads are best suited for specific cloud platforms.
+This can be determined by the availability of specialized compute, how simple it is to integrate a provider’s services and resources with other cloud environments, and the geographic locations of the provider’s data centers.

 Securing and protecting data must be a priority, as data security stands as one of the top challenges to multicloud deployments.
-Multicloud application deployment should be augmented by effective authorization and authentication features to secure data.
+Any deployment should be augmented by effective authorization and authentication features to secure data.
+Encrypting data both at rest and in transit is a key measure to protect sensitive information.

-Furthermore, standardization and coordination of development stacks across clouds have to be considered to ensure consistent and swappable deployments across multiple clouds.
-Considering continuous integration and delivery solutions for multicloud environments can ease the shift to multicloud environments and make multicloud application deployment more consistent and manageable.
+Standardization and coordination of development stacks across clouds have to be considered to ensure consistent and swappable deployments across multiple clouds.
+Using continuous integration and delivery solutions can ease the shift to multicloud environments and make such deployments more consistent and manageable.

 Top multicloud deployment tools

-Flexera is a cloud management tool with a rich array of discovery, operational monitoring, management, governance, template-based provisioning, orchestration and automation, and cost optimization across multicloud environments and virtual and bare-metal servers.
-It is suitable but not limited to small and medium-sized businesses in need of a potent orchestration engine and workflow automation capabilities.
+Flexera is a cloud management tool with an array of discovery, operational monitoring, management, governance, template-based provisioning, orchestration and automation, and cost optimization across multicloud environments and virtual and bare-metal servers.
+It is suitable but not limited to small and medium-sized businesses in need of an orchestration engine and workflow automation capabilities.

 VMware